 Each committee is composed of a chairperson, chosen from the major field, and others chosen from each minor field selected by the student.
 Co-chairpersons may be selected if the student will work collaboratively in two research programs.
 Minor subjects and minor advisors are typically chosen in consultation with the committee chairperson.
 Ph.D. students must have a minimum of two minors, at least one of which must be outside of the Field of Biological and Environmental Engineering.
 M.S. students must have a minimum of one minor subject, preferably outside of the field.
 Thus, the minimum number of committee members is three for a Ph.D. and two for an M.S.
 Additional advisors, who serve as optional members, may be selected from any Field.
 Any member of the Graduate Faculty, however, may contribute to a student's progress and is available for consultation.
 Students need to have their special committees in place by the end of their second semester.

 Independent Thesis Research

 Successful achievement of independent research is central to the M.S. and Ph.D. degrees and is documented by completion of a thesis or dissertation.
 Research for these degrees is typically conducted under the direction of the special committee chairperson, with additional guidance from the entire committee.
 The special committee judges whether the student has accomplished scholarly research commensurate with the degree sought.

-Each student is required to earn two residence units for an M.S. and six units for a Ph.D.
-One unit is earned for each semester of satisfactory full-time study on campus.
+Each student is required to complete two registered semesters for an M.S. and complete six registered semesters for a Ph.D.
+One registered semester is equal to each semester of satisfactory full-time study on campus.